Our Commitment to Inclusion

 Contributing to a More Equitable Community.

 Adair Goldblatt Bieber proudly supports diverse organizations in our community.
-We encourage our lawyers to seek out opportunities to assist organizations and causes that inspire and give them meaning.
+We encourage our lawyers to seek out opportunities to assist organizations, causes, and individuals that inspire and give them meaning, and that leverage their legal expertise for the greater good.

-In 2023, Canadian Lawyer Magazine recognized us as one of Canada’s Best Pro Bono Law Firms.
-We are proud of our pro bono advocacy on behalf of organizations such as Pro Bono Ontario, Women’s Legal Education and Action Fund (LEAF), and Indigenous Climate Action.
-We are also proud of our “low bono” work that provides access to justice to individuals and organizations with meaningful, community-strengthening objectives.
-Our lawyers regularly volunteer their time with Pro Bono Ontario’s Free Legal Advice Hotline and the Divisional Court Amicus program.
+In 2023, Canadian Lawyer Magazine recognized us as one of Canada’s Best Pro Bono Law Firms, and we are a Gold Tier Member of Pro Bono Ontario's 100% Access to Justice Leadership Circle.
+We are proud of our pro bono advice and advocacy on behalf of, and in support of, organizations such as Pro Bono Ontario, Women’s Legal Education and Action Fund (LEAF), Indigenous Climate Action, and Can't Buy My Silence.
+Our lawyers also provide pro bono advice and representation to individuals who cannot otherwise afford legal representation, including athletes and students facing investigations, proceedings, and sanctions before their respective institutions' adjudicative bodies.
+We are also proud of our firm's “low bono” work that provides access to justice to individuals and organizations with meaningful, community-strengthening objectives.

 More Work to Be Done.

 Again, this requires intentionality.
 It requires honest and constructive self-reflection, openness to feedback, and the flexibility to implement change.
 Our Inclusion Committee is made up of partners, associates, and staff committed to building on our achievements and doing so with a team strengthened by diverse voices and experiences.
-The committee is active, meeting regularly to advance existing action items and identify the next ones to ensure that our firm lives up to its commitment to prioritize the equity, diversity, and inclusivity of our firm, and is on a continuous path of improvement.
+The committee is active, meeting regularly to advance existing action items and identify the next ones to ensure that our firm is on a continuous path of improvement.

-If you have questions about our equity, diversity, and inclusion initiatives, please contact Chris Grisdale who leads our Inclusion Committee.
+If you have questions about our equity, diversity, and inclusion initiatives, please contact Jocelyn Howell who leads our Inclusion Committee.

 Building a Representative Team.

-With any invitation to interview, we provide candidates with an opportunity to advise – on an entirely confidential and optional basis – of any accessibility accommodations that would assist their participation in an interview.
+With any invitation to interview, we provide candidates with an opportunity to advise – on an entirely confidential and optional basis – of any accessibility accommodations that would assist their participation in the interview process.
 To be clear, there is absolutely no obligation to disclose any disability or request accommodation, whether in advance of an interview or at any other time.
 We simply welcome such conversations with those interested in having them.